drupol/master-thesis/src/thesis/4-conclusion.typ

 depend on the availability and accessibility of resources.

-To illustrate this, consider the manual replication of a painting, where the scarcity of the original artist’s brushstrokes and techniques makes it challenging to reproduce the artwork with the same precision and quality.
+To illustrate this, consider the manual replication of a painting, where the scarcity of the original artist's brushstrokes and techniques makes it challenging to reproduce the artwork with the same precision and quality.
 It would take a significant investment of time, effort, and resources to manually replicate the painting accurately.
-Choosing the proper materials, mastering the techniques, and recreating the environment and artist’s vision are all essential factors that contribute to the cost and feasibility of reproducing the painting.
+Choosing the proper materials, mastering the techniques, and recreating the environment and artist's vision are all essential factors that contribute to the cost and feasibility of reproducing the painting.
 In contrast, a mass-produced item, such as a digital photograph, can be replicated with relative ease and at a lower cost.